 Microsoft Dryad is another parallel computing framework which supports MapReduce.
 Its original speculative execution strategy is similar to that in Google MapReduce [1].
 Later, Mantri [5] proposes a new speculative execution strategy for Dryad.
-The main difference between LATE and Mantri is that Mantri uses the task's process bandwidth (processed data/time) to calculate the task's remaining time (data left/process bandwidth).
+The main difference between LATE and Mantri is that Mantri uses the task's process bandwidth (processed data / time) to calculate the task's remaining time (data left / process bandwidth).
 In addition, Mantri considers saving cluster computing resource in its strategy.

-However, the strategies mentioned above have some pit-falls in identifying slow tasks and choosing backup worker nodes.
+However, the strategies mentioned above have some pitfalls in identifying slow tasks and choosing backup worker nodes.
 They use the average process speed (progress rate or process bandwidth) of a task to estimate the remaining time, which assumes that a task makes progress at a stable rate.
 However, this assumption can break down in practice for a variety of reasons.
-First, in MapReduce, a task is divided into multiple phases with a fixed ratio of progress for each.
-However, the actual duration ratio of those phases tend to vary in different jobs and deploy environments (shown in Fig. 2), leading to the progress rate fluctuation across different phases.
-Second, reduce tasks can be launched asynchronously before all map tasks complete.
+Firstly, in MapReduce, a task is divided into multiple phases with a fixed ratio of progress for each.
+However, the actual duration ratio of those phases tend to vary in different jobs and deploy environments (shown in Figure 2), leading to the progress rate fluctuation across different phases.
+Secondly, reduce tasks can be launched asynchronously before all map tasks complete.
+In this case, reduce tasks that start later tend to have a higher process speed at the beginning because a certain amount of map outputs have been ready.
+However, after copying those ready map outputs, they will slow down to wait for new map outputs, leading to the drop of the process speed.
+Thirdly, in a virtualized computing environment, such as Amazon EC2 [6], the I/O performance of worker nodes can be impacted significantly due to resource competition by co-hosted VMs as previously observed in [4].
+As a result, the process speed of the tasks running inside the VM can vary.
+Finally, Hadoop and LATE do not consider whether backup tasks can finish earlier when choosing backup worker nodes, leading to some ineffective backups.

-[•] The authors are with the Department of Computer Science, Peking University, No. 5 Yiheyuan Road, Haidian District, Beijing 100871, P.R.
-China.
+Q. Chen, C. Liu, and Z. Xiao are with the Department of Computer Science at Peking University, Beijing, China.
 Email: {chenqi, liucheng, xiaozhen}@net.pku.edu.cn.
+The contact author is Zhen Xiao.